chintiadefi/technical-test-developer/README.md

 By default all environment variables loaded through `.env` are only available in the Node.js environment, meaning they won't be exposed to the browser.

 Reference in the file `envdev`.

+## ❗❗NOTE❗❗
+This project use dummy Rest API, for API POST, PUT, and DELETE only give response but will not update the database.